(keep reading to learn what happened)

 Is The Brixton still open after Bar Rescue?

 The Brixton closed in March 2020.
-That means they had a solid run of around seven years, even though they didn’t keep the name from Jon Taffer.
+That means the bar had a solid run of around seven years after the Bar Rescue episode, even though they didn’t keep the name from Jon Taffer.

 Why did The Brixton close?